Bannockburn RFC: History

 The club has produced some players who have since gone onto greater things with other clubs, namely Newcastle Prop George Graham and Scotland B player Eddie Pollock.

+Bannockburn captain Oli Mole lifts the Caledonia Midlands Three trophy in February 2026.

 The club has firmly committed to youth players, forging links with local schools whilst operating the thriving junior set up aimed at bringing through players of the future from the local area and beyond.
 Bannockburn Rugby Club are founding members of the Forth Valley Association of Rugby Clubs.

 2020 saw the relaunch of the club's seconds and social side, the Beavers.

 In 2021, Bannockburn Rugby Club launched their very first women's side, the Bannockburn Valkyries.

+In 2026, the men's first team sealed the Caledonia Midlands Division Three title with eleven wins from twelve games in the 2025/26 season.